Reachable Polyhedral Marching (RPM): An Exact Analysis Tool for Deep-Learned Control Systems: Related Work

-In this paper we demonstrate how RPM can be used not only for finite-time verification and reachability, but also for computing infinite-time invariant sets and ROAs.
-Computing these sets tends to be much harder than computing finite-time reachable sets, but the associated guarantees hold for all time, unlike with finite-time reachable sets.
-Few methods exist for computing invariant sets or ROAs for dynamical systems represented as neural networks, and those that do rely on an optimization-based search of a Lyapunov-like function.
-In \cite{ellip_roa}, the authors learn a quadratic Lyapunov function using semidefinite programming which results in an ellipsoidal ROA, a drawback of which is that ellipsoids are not very expressive sets.
+In this paper we demonstrate how RPM can be used not only for finite-time reachability, but also for computing control invariant sets and ROAs.
+Computing these sets tends to be much harder than computing finite-time reachable sets, but the associated guarantees hold for all time.
+Few methods exist for computing invariant sets or ROAs for dynamical systems represented as neural networks, and most that do rely on an optimization-based search of a Lyapunov function.
+In \cite{ellip_roa}, the authors learn a quadratic Lyapunov function using semidefinite programming that results in an ellipsoidal ROA, a drawback of which is that ellipsoids are not very expressive sets.
 In contrast, nonconvex ROAs can be computed by \cite{richards2018lyapunov, chen2021learning, dai2021lyapunov}.
-These methods learn Lyapunov functions for a given autonomous dynamical system and verify the Lyapunov conditions either using many samples and Lipschitz continuity or mixed integer programming.
+These methods learn Lyapunov functions for a given dynamical system and verify the Lyapunov conditions either using samples and Lipschitz continuity or mixed integer programming.
 In \cite{control_inv_changliu}, an optimization and sampling-based approach for synthesizing control invariant sets is given, but as with searching for Lyapunov functions, it may fail in finding a control invariant set when one exists.
-All of these methods inherit the drawbacks of Lyapunov-style approaches wherein a valid Lyapunov-like function may not be found when one exists, and certifying the Lyapunov conditions is challenging.
+All of these methods inherit the drawbacks of Lyapunov-style approaches wherein a valid Lyapunov function may not be found when one exists, and certifying the Lyapunov conditions is challenging.
 In contrast to these methods, we explicitly solve for the PWA form of the dynamics, then find invariant sets using reachability methods.
 A reachability-based approach like ours can be more constructive and reliable than Lyapunov approaches, as we show in our experiments.
 Lastly, a non-Lyapunov method is given in \cite{jouret2023safety}, where the focus is on continuous-time dynamical systems, whereas our focus is on discrete-time.